-The Kaneb Center advances teaching excellence on campus through a variety of resources and programming.
-The Kaneb Center hosts a variety of workshops throughout the year as well as teaching certificate programs and classes.
+Notre Dame Learning, which includes expertise from the Kaneb Center for Teaching Excellence, the Office of Digital Learning, and partnersd across campus advances teaching excellence on campus through a variety of resources and programming.
+They host a variety of workshops throughout the year as well as teaching certificate programs and classes.

 The CSLC offers several opportunities for students to hone communication skills by learning and teaching foreign languages.
 The CSLC also serves our international students through their course on English for Academic Purposes.
 Plus, students can participate in CSLC courses, workshops, peer tutoring, and language tables for fun, unstructured conversations in a variety of languages.

 ISLA awards funding that enables liberal arts students to learn, teach, and research outside of the University.